rnewman/scua/README.md

 See [DISCUSSION.md](docs/DISCUSSION.md) for a response to the Satellite prompt and some discussion of the approach taken.

-See [DESIGN.md](docs/DESIGN.md) for an overview of the solution implemented in this repo.
+See [DESIGN.md](docs/DESIGN.md) for an overview of the solution implemented in this repo and some brief analysis of other systems.

 ## Caveats